mel-meng/hhnote/workflow/icm/2d_element_to_tin/vibe-coding-the-missing-20-percent.md

 It's not about replacing your expertise.
 It's about amplifying it.

 You still need to understand your domain.
 You still need to know what a good workflow looks like.
 You still need to verify that outputs make sense.
-But the tedious parts—writing boilerplate code, building interfaces, wrestling with syntax—those can be handled conversationally.
+But the tedious parts—writing boilerplate code, building interfaces, wrestling with syntax—those can be handled by simply asking AI.

 For me, vibe coding transformed months of accumulated knowledge into a polished, shareable tool in a matter of hours.
 It filled the missing 20% that visual programming couldn't reach.